Originally Published on Nov. 7, 2017;

 - In 2017-2018, the SEC had two teams make the CFP.
 This was the first time that two schools from same conference made the CFP.

 - A No. 1 or No. 3 seeded team has never won the CFP (all winners were seeded No. 2 or No. 4).
-Further, the No. 2 seeded team has won the CFP two times (and has won it back-to-back); the No. 4 seeded team has won the CFP two times (including the first CFP).
+Further, the No. 2 seeded team has won the CFP three times (and has won it back-to-back); the No. 4 seeded team has won the CFP two times (including the first CFP).

 - Until Alabama won the CFP in 2017-2018, all winners of the CFP were also conference champions.
 Further, all conference champions who have won the CFP, earned their conference title via a conference championship game.
 Finally, when Alabama won the CFP in 2017-2018 as a non-conference champion, they did so by defeating Georgia (SEC Champion) in the CFP title game.
 Until that moment, Alabama and Georgia had not played that season, as Alabama did not make the SEC championship game.

 - There has not yet been a school from the “Group of Five” in the CFP (all CFP teams have been Power Five conference schools).